10 Simple Steps to Get a Mortgage (Starting with Preapproval)

 The loan commitment letter states that the lender is willing to fund the mortgage, but certain conditions will often need to be met.
 These conditions typically include an appraisal, which involves having a licensed appraiser come to the home you wish to purchase and provide an assessment of the property’s value.
 The mortgage broker or lender will typically order the appraisal through a central directory (often called an Appraisal Management Company or AMC).

 Why is an appraisal necessary?
 If you seek to purchase a home that is listed for $250,000 but the appraisal reveals that the home is only worth $200,000, the mortgage lender may only approve you for a $200,000 loan.
 Mortgage lenders want to ensure that they are providing adequate funds based on the home’s true value, and an appraisal will help them know that.
 If the appraisal comes in lower than the purchase price, the buyer can walk away from the deal (if the due diligence period hasn’t expired) or they can ask the seller to reduce the purchase price.
+The appraisal is an important step when under contract on a home as is your home inspection which may have different requirements depending on your type of loan.

 Every borrower will vary when it comes to receiving approval.
 Some may glide right through the underwriting process and will not need to submit additional documentation, whereas others will be asked for insight into their financial history.
 Your loan officer will be able to guide you through the process of completing the application and submitting required documents to an underwriter.
 The underwriter will then respond back with one of four decisions regarding your mortgage application: